A Review on ZeroWater Filter Pitcher

 5) Easy Installation & Easy to Use

 There are other filters available capable of filtering tap water such as Brita water pitchers.
-ZeroWater has no setup cost and easy cleaning, unlike competing systems such as Reverse Osmosis (RO) that sets you back a few more dollars.
+ZeroWater has no setup cost and easy cleaning, unlike competing systems.

 Cons of ZeroWater Filter